swiss-territorial-data-lab/proj-roadsurf/README.md

 ### Machine-learning workflow

 Supervised classification was tested before road segmentation and classification.
 However, it was given up as we could not find significant statistical differences between the classes.
-The procedure is described here below.
+The procedure is described below.

 <figure align="center">
 <image src="img/statistical_flow.jpeg" alt="flow for the research of a statistical differences">